wrench-project/eduwrench/web/_pedagogic_modules/pdcc/include_multi_core_computing/data_parallelism.md

 <p></p>

-**[A.2.p4.7]** A program consists of a sequential phase and a data-parallel phase.
-When executed on 1 core, the data-parallel phase accounts for 92% of the execution time.
+**[A.2.p4.5]** A program consists of a sequential phase and a perfectly parallelizable phase.
+When executed on 1 core, the parallel phase accounts for 92% of the execution time.
 What fraction of the execution time on 6 cores does this phase account for?